Choosing the right new gaming monitor can be intimidating for many users as there are many options and specifications to take into consideration.

 Most of the time, these HDR monitors will have VESA’s DispalyHDR certification (the image below) which clarifies the display’s capabilities.

 Overall, you should look for at least DisplayHDR 600 certification if you want a notable improvement over the standard image quality.

 Gaming monitors that support both FreeSync/G-SYNC and HDR can also have AMD’s FreeSync Premium Pro or NVIDIA’s G-SYNC Ultimate certifications which ensure that both VRR and HDR work without issues and at the same time.

 Motion Blur Reduction Technology

-When enabled, these features strobe the monitor’s backlight which further decreases ghosting and trailing of fast-moving objects.
+When enabled, this technology strobes the monitor’s backlight which further decreases trailing of fast-moving objects.

 Note that when this technology is enabled, the screen’s maximum brightness is decreased, so use it only when gaming.